-This healthier blueberry lemon poppy seed bread is studded with fresh blueberries and made a little more indulgent with a swirl of cream cheese.
+This healthy lemon blueberry bread is studded with fresh blueberries and made a little more indulgent with a swirl of cream cheese.

 While good, there were a few key aspects lacking in that bread, particularly blueberries and poppyseeds.

 Wonderfully moist thanks to protein-rich Greek yogurt.

 Less than 200 calories per slice – that’s about half the number of calories of most coffee-shop loafs!